Attend Your Hearing

 The VHC application and all data on it are the property of the Board.
 Unauthorized use or attempted unauthorized use of this application is not permitted and may constitute a federal or state crime.
 Users shall access the VHC application only in cases in which they are a party of interest.

-Users must comply with all Federal and State laws, regulations and policies applicable to the use of the VHC application, including but not limited to New York Workers’ Compensation Law (WCL) § 110-a, which makes it unlawful for any person who accesses Board records or individually identifiable information from Board records to disclose such information to any person who is not otherwise lawfully entitled to obtain these records.
+Users must comply with all Federal and State laws, regulations and policies applicable to the use of the VHC application, including but not limited to WCL § 110-a, which makes it unlawful for any person who accesses Board records or individually identifiable information from Board records to disclose such information to any person who is not otherwise lawfully entitled to obtain these records.
 Users are required to safeguard their passwords and limit access to this system to authorized personnel.

 Any use of the VHC application, whether authorized or not, may be monitored, intercepted, recorded, read, copied, accessed or captured by authorized Board personnel without additional notice to users for security purposes.
 Any communications made prior to the official commencement of a hearing may be recorded.